Overview

 You will see errors in the Synchronization service.
 If you migrated user objects only, then you can "Nullify" their Immutable ID attribute.
 But if you migrated Groups as well, we need to "clear the cache" so to speak of the Connector space:

-You can repeat this process multiple times to migrate your objects gradually (you should not do this process multiple times in a timespan of less than 8 hours).
+You can repeat this process multiple times to migrate your objects gradually.
+However, you should not perform this process multiple times within a timespan of less than 8 hours.